stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

 This gap points to two open needs in the literature: a treatment of derivatives of the delta function as forcing terms that is as thorough as the treatment of the delta function itself, and a unified computational framework that covers the full range of derivative and equation orders within a single formula, rather than the equation-by-equation formulas found in category 3.

+---

+**Acknowledgements** We are grateful to Dr. Ricardo Felipe Torres Naranjo for carefully reading the manuscript and making a number of valuable suggestions for improvement.

 ### REFERENCES

 <div style="font-size: 0.85em; line-height: 1.5; column-count: 2; column-gap: 2em;">